 We also tend to focus better when we keep changing the things that we do.
 So just spending around 90 minutes per task at once can really ensure you are making the most out of your day.

-The above tips can help you manage your time more efficiently and will help you prioritize better.
+The above tips can help you manage your time more efficiently and will help you prioritise better.
 Using the above tips can really transform your life and give you plenty more free time.